-The FCC’s 4.9 GHz Draft Sixth Report and Order and Seventh Further Notice of Proposed Rulemaking released on September 9, 2020 in WP Docket No. 07-100 represents a significant change in the way that public safety spectrum is allocated.
-By assigning responsibility for spectrum use and management to States under a lease or spectrum manager format, the FCC has taken a step toward utilizing the spectrum management tools traditionally used for private spectrum to the public safety space.
-Although the draft decision has some similarities to the 700 MHz and 800 MHz NPSPAC plan allocation formats, the ability to intermix a variety of public safety, non-public safety, wideband, and narrowband operations controlled by a band manager or through leases will no doubt be unfamiliar to many public safety entities.
+The FCC’s 4.9 GHz Sixth Report and Order and Seventh Further Notice of Proposed Rulemaking, released on October 5, 2020 in WP Docket No. 07-100 represents a significant change in the way that public safety spectrum is allocated.
+By assigning responsibility for spectrum use and management to States under a lease or spectrum manager format, the FCC has taken a step toward utilizing the spectrum management tools traditionally used for private spectrum in the public safety space.
+Although the decision has some similarities to the 700 MHz and 800 MHz NPSPAC plan allocation formats, the ability to intermix a variety of public safety, non-public safety, wideband, and narrowband operations controlled by a band manager or through leases issued by a state will no doubt be unfamiliar to many public safety entities.
 Over the coming months, GWTCA will endeavor to provide educational opportunities for states, public safety entities and potential lessors on the benefits and pitfalls of this new licensing regime.

 The 4.9 GHz Band (4940-4990 MHz)

 This band has been used over the past twenty years by public safety agencies (including nongovernmental organizations in certain circumstances) for a variety of activities for mobile, fixed point-to-point or fixed point-to-multipoint operations.
 Here are GWTCA’s Comments in the proceeding, with some examples of usage.
 Los Angeles County separately discussed its usage of the 4.9 GHz band in its Comments.
 With 50 MHz available in the band, operations of a variety of bandwidths is possible.